Best Scuba Diving in the World in 2025 - Bluewater Dive Travel

 Head to Milne Bay to get your macro fix and look for critters, including flatworms, ghost pipefish, nudibranchs, seahorses, frogfish, and even rhinopias.
 Visit Kimbe Bay for some of the world’s most stunning coral reefs and encounters with barracudas, sharks, and potential whale sightings.
 Wreck lovers will be most satisfied with the diving around Kavieng, where you’ll discover some great World War II wrecks and spot larger animals like sharks, dog-tooth tuna, and barracuda.

-A shark swims underwater in Papua New Guinea An ornate ghost pipefish in Papua New Guinea A diver holds an underwater camera rig on the other side of a hole in a coral reef
+A shark swims underwater in Papua New Guinea - Best Scuba Diving in the World An ornate ghost pipefish in Papua New Guinea - Best Scuba Diving in the World A diver photographs the best scuba diving in the world in PNG

 With its remote location and travel challenges, we strongly recommend you book your trip to PNG with an experienced travel agent.
 At Bluewater Travel, we are experts in dive travel to Papua New Guinea.
 In addition to running group trips there, some of our agents have visited PNG up to six times!
 We can answer your questions, ensure you know what to expect, and plan your trip to avoid the inconveniences and disruptions that are more likely to occur in this area.